 Myth #3: Blockchain Is Difficult to Implement

 Blockchain technology is admittedly not a simple implementation.
-But nowadays there are several tools, development frameworks and thousands of applications working to simplify and automate the user experience.
-While it is true that conceptually the algorithms and the cryptography may be complex, this does not mean companies should shy away from implementing the technology.
-It’s entirely possible to easily work within blockchain without 100% understanding of the mechanisms below the hood.
+But nowadays there are several tools, development frameworks, and thousands of applications working to simplify and automate the user experience.
+While it is true that conceptually the algorithms and cryptography may be complex, this does not mean companies should shy away from implementing the technology.
+It’s entirely possible to easily work within blockchain without a 100% understanding of the mechanisms below the hood.

 Do not let any of these misconceptions prevent your company from exploring the ways in which blockchain technology can drive business value today.
 While the long-term impact of blockchain is not easy to predict, the technology has already demonstrated its capacity and functionality.
-As the architecture improves, the impact of blockchain will only grow.
+As the architecture improves, the impact of the blockchain will only grow.